Arduino4AllJP-AI/gemini-mqtt-dashboard/README.md

 # Gemini MQTT Dashboard

-A web‑based monitoring and control console built on Flask, Flask‑SocketIO, and MQTT.
+A web‑based monitoring and control console built on Flask and Flask‑SocketIO.
 Gemini provides a responsive GUI for subscribing to device topics, viewing real‑time telemetry, and sending control commands over MQTT (including TLS‑secured connections).

 ---

 ## Key Features

-* **Real‑time Data Streaming** – Updates incoming messages instantly using WebSockets.
+* **Real‑time Data Streaming** – Instantly updates incoming MQTT messages via WebSockets.
-* **TLS/SSL Toggle** – Easily switch between secure (TLS) and anonymous connections via a checkbox.
+* **TLS/SSL Toggle** – Enable or disable secure MQTT connections with a single checkbox.
-* **Credential Management** – Save and overwrite MQTT host, port, user, password, and topic settings through the UI.
+* **Credential Management** – Save and overwrite MQTT host, port, username, password, and topic settings directly from the UI.
-* **Topic Subscription** – Dynamically subscribe to multiple topics without restarting the server.
+* **Dynamic Subscriptions** – Subscribe or unsubscribe to multiple topics on the fly without restarting the server.
-* **Command Panel** – Publish custom payloads or preconfigured control commands to any topic.
+* **Command Panel** – Publish custom payloads or choose from predefined control commands to any topic.
-* **Logging & History** – View and export session logs, including timestamps and topic details.
+* **Session Logging** – View live logs with timestamps and export session history as a text file.
-* **Clean, Responsive UI** – Built with Bootstrap; adapts to desktop and mobile screens.
+* **Responsive Design** – Built with Bootstrap for seamless desktop and mobile use.

 ---